WisTex/Naked-PHP-Bootstrap-Structure/README.md

 We have left some spots where you can fill in the blank with additional information.
 These are obviously optional, but we've found that having certain notes helps us when we go back to edit code we've long forgotten about.
 It might save you time down the road if you add your own comments.

-Someuseful things you might want to fill out in the comments:
+Some useful things you might want to fill out in the comments:
 * If it is a template you created, add the link to your website in the approproate spots.
-* If you are using someone else's HTML template, include a link to the documentation for the template, either localy or online.
+* If you are using someone else's HTML template, include a link to the documentation for the template, either locally or online.

 ## Why
 When I am creating a new website from sratch, I frequently use a custom template, and these templates are often made by third parties and mostly consist of HTML.
 Since I am making a PHP based database driven website, I have to convert their HTML template into usable PHP files.